younitydev/nagios-docker/README.md

 5- Create a service and include the target task definition.

-6- Convert .csv files to .cfg for Nagios.
+6- Optionally: Convert .csv files to .cfg for Nagios.

 ## 1 - Local development using dockers and/or docker-Compose